How to Say “Please Find Attached My Resume” (2024 Tips)

 You can send the email with no statement.
 It’s pretty difficult to miss attachments nowadays, and the standard of requiring a statement largely formed in the days when it was much easier to miss that an email had an attachment with it.
 If you’re sending an email application, potential employers will know that you’re including a resume.

 It’s also possible to send a link to an online resume or LinkedIn profile.
-This can be effective when the job posting is looking for an internet-savvy person, but a professional resume will typically be a .PDF or .docx file that you attach to an email.
+This can be effective when the job posting is looking for an internet-savvy person, but a professional resume template will typically be a .PDF or .docx file that you attach to an email.
 Be careful with submissions that are hosted fully online, as they may not come across as professional enough.

 You can also allude to the resume with a statement like, “Let me know if you have any questions about my information.”
 This notes that you have submissions attached to the resume, but doesn’t draw attention to the attached file.
 Plus, it also welcomes questions about all your information, which could lead to a job interview.